 After you purchase your domain name, the next thing you’ll have to buy is a web hosting package.
 Your web host is in charge of hosting all of the files that comprise your website.
 So, it’s important to sign up with a host that provides good uptime (99% or more), a decent amount of storage space, and reliable, fast service.
 I use and recommend Siteground.

 Caution: It may seem enticing to go with a no-cost, hosted platform such as Wix, Weebly, and Blogger—especially in the early stages of your business, when you aren’t making any money yet—but my recommendation for most entrepreneurs is to go with a paid web host and a self-hosted WordPress installation.
-There are several reasons why I recommend this, but the main ones are that a self-hosted WordPress installation will give you the widest range of functionality and the most freedom to style your site to your liking.
-Again, Siteground is a paid web host and will allow you install WordPress as well as any WordPress theme or plugin that you desire.
+There are several reasons why I recommend this, but the main reason is that a self-hosted WordPress installation will give you the widest range of functionality and the most freedom to do what you want with your site.
+Siteground is a paid web host and will allow you install any WordPress theme or plugin that you desire.

 3. Email Marketing Service (starts at $0—$30/month)